m-kharbat/generator-mk-angular/README.md

     yo cg-angular:service my-service
     yo cg-angular:filter my-filter
     yo cg-angular:module my-module
-    yo cg-angular:modal my-modal

 The name paramater passed (i.e. 'my-awesome-directive') will be used as the file names.
 The generators will derive appropriate class names from this parameter (ex. 'my-awesome-directive' will convert to a class name of 'MyAwesomeDirective').
 Each sub-generator will ask for the folder in which to create the new skeleton files.
 You may override the default folder for each sub-generator in the `.yo-rc.json` file.

-The modal subgenerator is a convenient shortcut to create partials that work as modals for Bootstrap v3 and Angular-UI-Bootstrap v1.3 (both come preconfigured with this generator).
-If you choose not to use either of these libraries, simply don't use the modal subgenerator.

 Subgenerators are also customizable.
 Please read [CUSTOMIZING.md](CUSTOMIZING.md) for details.